SarthakResearch/A-Genetic-Algorithm-based-Auctioning-and-Resource-Valuation-Model/README.md

 tasks = Utils.readTasks("path/to/TaskDataset250.csv");
 ```

-The VM dataset remains fixed at `VmDataset100.csv` across all auction rounds or you can check the performance using different VM counts, the csv files for them are also shared..
+The VM dataset remains fixed at `VmDataset100.csv` across all auction rounds, or you can evaluate performance using different VM pool sizes; CSV files for these are also included.

 ## Handling Three Allocation Scenarios